jpamata/jpamata.github.io/_posts/2017-05-16-Notes-and-Lessons-from-my-Undergrad-Thesis.md

 - college
 category: blog
 author: john
-description: Four important notes from the days spent doing our undergrad thesis: preparation, reading, writing, and the experience itself.
+description: Four important notes from the days spent doing our undergrad thesis.
+Preparation, reading, writing, and the experience itself.
 ---

 A brief reflection on four important notes from the days spent doing our undergrad thesis: preparation, reading, writing, and the experience.